 Dissertation: Exploring the Puzzle of Functional Homophily in Founding Teams

 Gray, S. M., Knight, A.P., & Baer, M. Whose idea is it anyway?
 How lead entrepreneurs promote collective ownership in provisional founding teams.
-Academy of Management Journal (under 2nd round review)
+Organization Science (reject and resubmit)

 How do lead entrepreneurs (individuals who have an idea for a venture) encourage other venture team members to feel a sense of collective ownership, that this is “our” venture idea?
 We propose that lead entrepreneurs can cultivate feelings of collective ownership by engaging in two seemingly contradictory behaviors: territorial marking (communicating ownership over certain parts of the idea) and help-seeking (communicating which parts of the idea that are open to change).
 We quantitatively tested our model using a sample of 79 pre-founding teams participating in entrepreneurship competitions.
 We then qualitatively elaborated upon our model with a sample of 27 teams enrolled in a university startup launch course.
 Our study shows the surprising benefits of territorial marking when coupled with help-seeking behavior.
-The manuscript is currently under review at the Academy of Management Journal.
+The manuscript is currently being revised Organization Science.

-Gray, S. M., Bunderson, J. S., Boumgarden, P., & Bechara, J. P. Engineering interaction: Structural change, locus of identification, and the formation and maintenance of cross-unit ties. (under review)
+Gray, S. M., Bunderson, J. S., Boumgarden, P., & Bechara, J. P. Engineering interaction: Structural change, locus of identification, and the formation and maintenance of cross-unit ties. (under 2nd round review at Journal of Applied Psychology)

 Despite their potential value, cross-unit ties are rare in many organizations.
 We develop a model explaining how managers can deliberately cultivate cross-unit ties through restructuring.
 We found that organizations can elicit cross-unit ties by: 1) establishing formal links that transcend unit boundaries and, 2) transferring individuals from one unit to another.
 However, these structural changes only promote cross-unit ties for individuals who identify with the broader organization rather than local subordinate units.
 The manuscript is currently under review.

-Boumgarden, P., & Gray, S. M. Exploring the development of new venture-investor networks over time. (data preparation stage)
+Boumgarden, P., & Gray, S. M. Exploring the development of new venture-investor networks over time. (manuscript preparation stage)